 Pretty Good decision ..for bad timing

-The decision to attend higher education was not, repeat was not, the most practical one.
+The decision to attend higher education was not, I repeat was not, the most practical one.
 After just coming out of a divorce, receiving a special needs diagnosis for my daughter and embarking on a new twin business venture, I’m probably not the best person to ask, ‘ when is the best time to get a degree?’.
 Nevertheless, I had one sister graduate and another sister had just signed up for a degree and was encouraging me to do the same.

 At this point, I had been working in the music industry for over 8 years and developed an organic career, moving from Vocal Coach to Tour Manager.
 For me, always having to adapt, update, create and learn on the job, had become a passion blessing and career curse.
 Let me go back a bit…

 My music industry engagement became more focused when I moved to the Caribbean for 6 years.
 I was working in an environment where the talent meter was high, and the music industry structure was low.
-To accomplish anything in such an environment your looking at working tirelessly, having to revise and rebuild several times over to get a model that works for the audience, client and artist.
+To accomplish anything in such an environment you’re looking at working tirelessly, having to revise and rebuild several times over to get a model that works for the audience, client and artist.
 Although this keeps you in a constant state of creativity and innovation, it can be quite frankly exhausting and at times depressing.

 Working in an industry that is pretty much male dominated on the business front, means facing resistance at times.
-Although things are changing with more females becoming label Vice Presidents, many of the women I’ve met in the music industry have like myself developed businesses out of passion and secured themselves into roles that later profiled them.
+Although things are changing with more females becoming label Vice Presidents, many of the women I’ve met in the music industry have ,like myself, developed businesses out of passion and secured themselves into roles that later profiled them.

 As an Artist & Music Business Developer, Industry Consultant, Event Producer and Tour Manager, working in a self-employed capacity as a mother of two and adding ‘mature student’ would mean attaching a whole other level to my life.
 Anyone who has to effectively project manage the careers and visions of others, will know that it’s one thing to do this for others but a whole different ball game when it comes to balancing your personal life.